FireSquid6/teleorb/README.md

 Teleorb is a multiplayer speedrun based platformer.

-# Technology
+# Projects

 - `/game` - Acts as both the game server and the player client
+- `/server` - The runtime for each deployed server.
+Runs the actual game server as a subprocess.
 - `/chronos` - Service that handles leaderboard and ratings calculation
 - `/warden` - Service that handles authentication for all players
-- `/gatekeeper` - Service that handles authentication for servers
+- `/gatekeeper` - Service that handles authenticating servers and creating them
+- `/site` - The website for teleorb

 All deployments are done through [fly.io](https://fly.io)